pagetelegram/BBMe_Directory/README.md

      - Politics, Anyone?
        - Link: https://www.bbmenterprise.com/chat/03535257a21f6aa5b91c81a3fcf4d0a9e90e9961.2
      - Aid to Faith
-       - Christian support and encouragement
+       - Faith based support and encouragement from the Bible
        - Admin: Scot (EF0400E)
-     - All Things Tech (Open Forum
+     - All Things Tech (Open Forum)
-       - Technology discussion and hacks, old and new
+       - Technology discussion and hacks, old and new.
        - Link: https://www.bbmenterprise.com/chat/3f5eab671ded6931fcc6f99edf6975157f773510.2

-  - Here is a list of private active groups by owners and mods with their pin numbers:
+     - Anything Goofy (except politics and religion)
+       - Admin: Anilu7 (EF058839)
+     - BlackBerry World
+       - Discuss anything related to BlackBerry and Devices
+       - Admin: Adrian (EF0152FC); Dave Matthews (EF005702); Clark_Elite (EF07D1BE); AGEs (EF07354F)
+     - Anything Outdoors
+       - Admin: John Batchelor (EF0512A4);
+     - Founders of BlackBerry Chat
+       - Group for expressing loyalty to BlackBerry by offering grassroot type support
+       - Admin: Rako8 (EF01DE45); Jason (EF070F22)

-  - Here is a list of public groups that are no longer active or have been orphaned by their owners:
+  - Here is a list of public groups that are no longer active or have been orphaned by their owners: coming soon...